About Betty Yu

 By Steve Hockensmith, SF State Magazine (Fall/Winter 2016)

-- Kashinath, S., & Yu, B. (Expected Publication 2017).
+- Kashinath, S., & Yu, B. (2018).
 Embedding intervention strategies within everyday family routines.
 In M. Siller & L. J. Morgan (Eds.), Handbook of Family-Centered Practice for Very Young Children with Autism.
 New York: Springer.

-- Epstein, L., Solomon-Rice, P., & Yu, B. (Expected Publication 2017).
+- Epstein, L., Solomon-Rice, P., & Yu, B. (2018).
 Speech/Language Impairments and Communication Disorders.
 In Y. Bui & E. L. Meyen (Eds.), Exceptional children in today's schools: What teachers need to know.
+5th Edition

 - Yu, B. (2016).
 Bilingualism as Conceptualized and Bilingualism as Lived: A Critical Examination of the Monolingual Socialization of a Child with Autism in a Bilingual Family.
 Journal of Autism and Developmental Disorders. doi:10.1007/s10803-015-2625-0.